 Assistant Coach John Peterson rejoins to work with Mike Dunlap at LMU.
 Peterson, who joined Dunlap in leading Metro State to a national championship in 2000, claimed more than 300 wins as a head coach before joining the Lions.

-John Peterson, Jr., rejoins Head Coach Mike Dunlap as assistant coach of the LMU mens basketball program.
+John Peterson, Jr., rejoined Head Coach Mike Dunlap as assistant coach of the LMU mens basketball program in 2014-15.
 The two worked together in building a program that would win a pair of NCAA Division II National Championships.
 Peterson enters his second season with Dunlap at LMU in 2015-16.

 "He is a tremendous coach and his record over the years speaks for itself," said Dunlap.
-"We have known each other a long time and I look forward to working together again at LMU.
+"We have known each other a long time and it is an honor to be working together again at LMU.
 I am excited for what we can accomplish in year two."

 While at Ohlone, Peterson was five-time Coast Conference North Coach of the Year and his teams participated in the playoffs in 13 of his 14 years (including 2 appearances in the Elite 8), and finished ranked in the top 20 in 13 of his 14 seasons.
 Most importantly, 93 of his players in the 14 years have moved on to the 4 year level.